Azure/bicep-registry-modules/avm/res/service-bus/namespace/topic/subscription/README.md

 ### Parameter: `name`

-The name of the service bus namespace topic.
+The name of the service bus namespace topic subscription.

 - Required: Yes
 - Type: string